Lanecrest/Lanecrest/README.md

 - 👀 I’m interested in ... things
 - 🌱 I’m currently learning ...
 C# but I can handle criticism
 - 💞️ I’m looking to collaborate on ... games or databases, I'll show you what I know
 - 📫 How to reach me ...
-TBD
+I'll leave the front unlocked
 - ⚡ Fun fact: ...
 I'm not a real doctor but I am a real worm

 <!---